-- 1. The assessment of bat activity at Clauchrie Windfarm concluded that pipistrelle bats (both common pipistrelle, Pipistrellus pipistrellus and soprano pipistrelle, P. pygmaeus, hereafter referred to as "pipistrelle bats") are present in sufficient abundance at WTG4 that the development is considered to pose a Low-Medium risk to these bat populations (Section 8.7.1). - As such, mitigation measures are required to reduce the risk to bats during windfarm operation.
-This document describes the mitigation measures, method of implementation, auditing and monitoring programme which will be implemented during the operational phase of the windfarm.
+The assessment of bat activity at the Euchanhead Renewable Energy Development site concluded that pipistrelle bats (both common pipistrelle Pipistrellus pipistrellus and soprano pipistrelle Pipistrellus pygmaeus, hereafter referred to as "pipistrelle bats") and Nyctalus bats (i.e. noctule and/or Leisler's bat) are present in sufficient abundance that the development is considered to pose a Medium risk to these bat populations (see EIA Report Chapter 8:Ecology and EIA Report Technical Appendices 8.6 and 8.7).

+As such mitigation measures are required to reduce the risk to bats during operation of the proposed Development.
+This document describes the mitigation measures, method of implementation, auditing and monitoring programme which will be implemented during the operational phase of the proposed Development.
 It also describes the process by which any changes to mitigation measures will be made as part of feedback from monitoring data.